Automic/terraform-provider-cda/README.md

 The CDA provider offers the following methods for authentication, in this order:

-* Static credentials
+* Static credentials <br>
-  /n Add cda_user and cda_password in-line in the CDA provider block:
+  Add cda_user and cda_password in-line in the CDA provider block:

   ```
   provider "cda" {